Truvelo Speed Camera UK Guide (2026)

 When an image is taken, enforcement officers can calculate how far the vehicle has travelled between the camera trigger point and the central line, cross-referencing this with the primary sensor reading.
 The spacing of the lines is calibrated so that the distance travelled is proportional to speed, making any dispute over the recorded figure very difficult to sustain.

-Truvelo vs Gatso: what's the difference?
+Truvelo vs Gatso: what is the difference?

 The most fundamental difference between a Truvelo and a Gatso is the direction the camera faces.
-A Gatso is always rear facing, capturing the back of a speeding vehicle and its number plate.
+A Gatso is always rear-facing, capturing the back of a speeding vehicle and its number plate.
 A Truvelo faces oncoming traffic, photographing the front of the vehicle and the driver.

 Gatso cameras use radar technology to trigger the camera, while Truvelo cameras use piezo sensors in the road.
 The Gatso uses a bright white flash, which is why it faces away from traffic - to avoid dazzling drivers.
 The Truvelo uses a much softer infra-red flash precisely because it faces oncoming vehicles.
 If you see a speed camera facing towards you, it is almost certainly a Truvelo or Truvelo D-Cam, not a Gatso.